Table of content:

 - Moderators or clients can log in, but get a system error or can’t see any project: this is typically caused by entering multiple projects using one user name.
 Log out manually from Collabito and use the right credentials to join the project.
 For example, clients can have the same email for several projects, but there are different passwords for different projects.

-Security restrictions (in companies)
+Security restrictions in companies

-There might be various security restrictions set by your company’s IT administrators.
+There might be various security restrictions set by corporate IT administrators.
 They can block ports, protocols or even allow users to use only whitelisted websites.
 In this case, please make sure that the URL https://app.collabito.com is allowed; we also need the TCP port 443 open.
 You can learn more details and make a test here.

 - Manually log out of Collabito session and log in again